DakissCodes/css-foundations/README.md

 # css-foundations
-Practicing css foundations using The Odin Project
+Practicing css foundations using The Odin Project and other resources.

+Uploading some of the exercises and practices I did in CSS.